CS1371/regrade-website/README.md

 > `npm install`

-## Building
+## Building & Testing

+### Front-End Development Build

-To build a development build, simply open up a terminal to the base folder, and type:
+To create and view a development build of the frontend, simply open up a terminal to the base folder, and type:

 > `npm start`

-This will start a development server on port 3000 (the default), and will automatically run the webpage in your browser of choice.
+This will start a development server on `localhost:3000`, and will automatically run the webpage in your browser of choice.

 Making changes to the source will automatically restart the development server.

-## Testing
+Note that this will only work for testing the front-end by itself -- the back-end won't be running.

+### Production Build

-To run a production build, simply open up a terminal at the base folder, and type:
+To generate a production build, simply open up a terminal at the base folder, and type:

 > `npm run build`

 This will create a new folder called `build` in the base directory.

-To test the app, simply open `build/index.html` to see the results.
+To test the entire app with its front-end and back-end components, copy the contents of the `build` directory to the `htdocs` subdirectory of your XAMPP installation.

+Make sure Apache has been started from XAMPP, and then navigate to `localhost` in your browser.

 ## Deployment